kanjieater/ComicEater/README.md

 1. ~~Stat error not killing it on 7z -t~~
 1. ~~Start importing clean series~~
 1. ~~null in summary/description~~
-1. Offline options
+1. ~~Offline options~~

-1. volume range with archives takes second as a batch, but then deletes the first, and leaves the rest as dupes
+1. ~~volume range with archives takes second as a batch, but then deletes the first, and leaves the rest as dupes~~
-1. didn't clean up soild 9 & 10
 1. Archive with multiple folder volumes failed: Brave Story, not cleaned up but made.
 Ran on individual volumes, and each was a separate series
+1. didn't clean up soil 9 & 10
 1. Shuto Heru v13-14

 1. Add magazines
 1. Trim white space
 1. Waifu2x